 Buy-Writes to Generate Income Example

 Let’s take a look at a scenario of how the Buy-Write strategy works using dividend stocks.
-Many savvy investors use Buy-Writes on high dividend stocks to gain two sources of additional income while holding the stock.
+Many savvy investors use Buy-Writes on high-dividend stocks to gain two sources of additional income while holding the stock.
 For this exercise, I will look at how General Motors (GM) would have performed in 2015 with a Buy-Write strategy.
+That time period was selected for this exercise to show that you can still generate solid returns, even if the stock price doesn’t budge (as was the case with GM in 2015).

 General Motors closed at 35 on December 31, 2014.
 For this exercise, I theoretically bought 500 shares of GM on the first trading day of 2015, January 2.
 At the same time I bought the stock, I sold five 2016 January 40 Calls for $1.50 (Each option is equivalent to 100 shares, so when a trader sells one call for $1.50, he actually collects $150.)